learnk8s/learnk8s.io/src/gatekeeper/content.md

 Events:                  <none>
 ```

-Subsequently, you can fix these workloads and recreate the constraints removing `enforcementAction: dryrun`.
+Once you know that all your manifests are compliant, you can remove the dry-run mode and actively prevent violations.

 Let's have a look at another example.

-_Can you write a policy that forces the Deployment to have two labels: `project` for the project and `app` for the application name?_
+_Can you write a policy that forces the Deployment to have two labels: `project` for the current project name and `app` for the application name?_

 ## A Policy to enforce consistent labels

-First, you should enforce the policy as a check for conftest:
+First, you should enforce the policy as a check for `conftest`:

 ```prolog|title=check_labels.rego
 package main